Teikichi Hori: Biography

 Teikichi Hori was born as the second son of Yasaburo Yano, who came from a samurai family from Ōita.
 At the age of 10, he was adopted into the Hori samurai family from Kitsuki by Masaharu Hori.

 Early career

-Hori entered the Imperial Japanese Naval Academy in the 32nd class, and graduated in 1904 as the best of his class.
+Hori entered the Imperial Japanese Naval Academy in the 32nd class, and graduated in 1904 ranked #1 in his class.
 There he became close friends with his classmate Isoroku Yamamoto, who would become a prominent admiral of the Imperial Japanese Navy during World War II.
 An accomplished student, he was admired by his peers.
 During the Russo-Japanese war, Hori served in Tōgō Heihachirō's flagship Mikasa, and participated in the Battle of Tsushima.